How to Find an Affordable Luxury Serviced Apartment in Da Nang?

 That’s the very definition of affordable luxury travel!

 But as nice as it was we wanted to find an apartment for our time in Da Nang.

 Our Original Requirements for Finding a Short Term Apartment Rental in Da Nang

 We treated finding a place to live in Da Nang the same way we would manage any project: start with requirements.

 Here were ours:

 - The My An area of Da Nang: My An has a city feel but is right on My Khe Beach (aka China Beach).
 It’s also home to many expats and digital nomads.
 Since we were only going to be in Da Nang for a few weeks the area made sense to us.

-- 1-BR apartment: We like to roll out of bed, plop down on the couch with a cup of keto bulletproof tea and get to work.
-We find that even a small apartment is far more conducive to our work-from-home lifestyle than a hotel room-type studio apartment.
+- 1-BR Apartment: We like to roll out of bed, plop down on the couch with a cup of keto bulletproof tea and get to work.
+We find that even a small apartment is far more conducive to our work-from-anywhere in the world lifestyle than a hotel room-type studio apartment.
 We really prefer to have a working area that is not on the bed or at a cafe/coffee shop.
 There are lots of studio apartments in My An, but fewer 1-BR apartments.